cea-trust-platform/trust-documentation/doc/source/user_guide/physics_data/para.rst

          [Trianguler_h my_domain ]
          # END MESH #

-      You can refer to section :ref:`Mesh` to have more information.

 -  **Adding a partitioning block**

       You may now add the partitioning block which contains the cutting instruction, after your mesh block: